-A Wine Pump can be used in multiple stages of the winemaking process including pumping grape must where partial solids may be present in the fluid.
-Therefore, it’s best to know which pump hygienic pump you will require for your application.
+A Wine Pump can be used in multiple stages of the winemaking process, including pumping grape must where partial solids may be present in the fluid.
+Therefore, it’s best to know which hygienic pump you will require for your application.
 If you have a question that hasn’t been answered in this application guide, please get in touch with the team today to discuss your requirements.

 It is important for vintners to consider the following when choosing a Wine Pump:

 Must is the name given to the residue of crushed grapes during the wine-making process.
 Must is a blend of fresh grape juice and pomace.
 It is a fairly thick fluid, Pomace is the solids mixture of grape skins, seeds and stems after they have been crushed whole.

 A Must Pump is required to move fluid with solids, meaning it needs wider tubing and bigger pump heads for applications such as transferring from crusher to fermenter.
 Must pumps require heavy duty motors and high pressures to be able to push the thick must through the pump casing, whereas those pumps referred to as a Wine Pump are used for fluid transfer such as transferring fermented wine, filtration and bottling.
 Also, in terms of viscosity, they are very different types of fluids that would require completely different pumps.
 Usually, wine has a very low viscosity of 1 CPS, whereas crushed grapes or grape must come in at around 2000 CPS on the viscosity scale.

 Yes.
 Any pump being used to handle food-grade products must adhere to strict sanitary conditions.
 Pumps must be manufactured from high grade Stainless Steel to ensure that there are no areas of the pump body where the product can sit and develop bacteria.

 Your pump choice should also utilise FDA approved hygienic seals; in the case of a Peristaltic Pump, the hose should be FDA approved.